Aleksandar Stamboliyski: Coup and assassination

 After the coup d'etat, Stamboliyski relocated to his native village of Slavovitsa.
 From his native village, Stamboliyski was organizing a counter-insurgence that was large in number but weak in arms.
 On 14 June 1923, he was taken prisoner by activists of the IMRO, brutally tortured, and murdered.
 The IMRO members were extremely brutal because of his signature on the Treaty of Niš.
-His hand that signed the Treaty of Niš was cut off.
+His hand that had signed the Treaty of Niš was cut off.
 He was also blinded in his torture and his head was cut off and sent to Sofia in a box of biscuits.
 Besides Stamboliyski, other notable BANU representatives were killed immediately after the coup as well, such as the mayor of Sofia Krum Popov.